ObadiahOnyeleonuMacdaniel/FMCG-Sales-KPI-Analysis/README.md

   (d) Sales Report

+These files were used to get all the insights regarding the performance of the team for the month of February 2023:

 ### Steps followed

 - Step 1 : Load and Read Dataset into Google colab (dataset is a csv file).

-           Since am using Python for my Data Analysis, google colab or jupyter notebook are my favorite by default, while analyzing my dataset.
+           Since am using Python for my Data Analysis, google colab or jupyter notebook are my favorite by default while analyzing my dataset.

 - Step 2 : Exploratory Data Analysis (EDA)
-- Step 3 : Ensure consistent naming through FEATURE ENGINEERING and DATA CLEANING.
+- Step 3 : DATA CLEANING and also Ensuring consistent naming through FEATURE ENGINEERING.
-- Step 4 : Filter activities and sales data for February 2023
+- Step 4 : Filter activities and sales data for February 2023 only.
 - Step 5 : Calculating for the Mandatory KPIs

   (a) Active Days